robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 While **Keyword-Driven Testing (KDT)** and **Behavior-Driven Development (BDD)** are commonly associated with testing, the principles behind these styles are adaptable to other forms of automation.

 Both styles can be mixed, even within the same test or task, but it is strongly recommended to have separate styles for separate purposes and not wildly mix them within the same body.
-So it would be one practical solition to define acceptance test cases that cover users perspective in Behavior-Driven Style, while these Behavior-Style keywords are implemented by calling "normal" Keyword-Style keywords.
+So it would be one practical solution to define acceptance test cases that cover users perspective in Behavior-Driven Style, while these Behavior-Style keywords are implemented by calling "normal" Keyword-Style keywords.
 And other system level test cases, that are not covering acceptance criteria could be written Keyword-Driven.

 ### Keyword-Driven Specification